rajeshsharma98/OpenCV/README.md

 # OpenCV
 Python projects that involve OpenCV framework.

+##1.
+Pencil Sketch
+   Converting realistic image into a pencil sketch like image.